kartik2309/LibTorchPlayground/README.md

 # LibTorchPlayground
-A collection of Libtorch Library based implementations.
+A collection of Libtorch Library based implementations with corresponding Pytorch based implementation.

 Implementations included: